al-holm/aika/docs/general/use _cases.md

 => A chat interface with the welcome message appears.

 => The user sends a message or question to the German bot.

+=> The user sees 3 dots appearing on the screen to indicate message preprocessing.

 => The sent message with metadata are persisted to a SQL data base.